 Many excellent books have been featured in CA this year.
 Below are all the nominees in this category.
-Once you’ve chosen your favourite, click here to cast your vote!
-Voting closes on 5 February 2018, and all the winners of the 2018 Current Archaeology Awards will be announced on 23 February as part of Current […]
+Once you’ve made your choice, click here to cast your vote!
+Voting closes on 11 February 2019, and all the winners of the 2019 Current Archaeology Awards will then be announced on 8 March as part of […]

 Book of the year